 We will conduct network meta-analyses to compare multiple interventions simultaneously for each of the primary and secondary outcomes.
 Network meta-analysis combines direct evidence within trials and indirect evidence across trials (Mills 2012).
 We will obtain a network plot to ensure that the trials are connected by interventions using Stata/SE 14.2 (Chaimani 2013).
 We will exclude any trials that are not connected to the network from the network meta-analysis and report only the direct pair-wise meta-analysis for such comparisons.
 We will summarise the population and methodological characteristics of the trials included in the network meta-analysis in a table based on pair-wise comparisons.
 We will conduct a Bayesian network meta-analysis using the Markov chain Monte Carlo method in OpenBUGS 3.2.3 as per guidance from the National Institute for Health and Care Excellence (NICE) Decision Support Unit (DSU) documents (Dias 2016).
-We will model the treatment contrast (i.e. log odds ratio for binary outcomes, mean difference or standardised mean difference for continuous outcomes, log rate ratio for count outcomes, and log hazard ratio for time-to-event outcomes) for any two interventions ('functional parameters') as a function of comparisons between each individual intervention and the reference group ('basic parameters') using appropriate likelihood functions and links (Lu 2006).
-We will use binomial likelihood and logit link for binary outcomes, Poisson likelihood and log link for count outcomes, binomial likelihood and complementary log-log link (a semiparametric model which excludes censored individuals from the denominator of 'at risk' individuals at the point when they are censored), and normal likelihood and identity link for continuous outcomes.
-We will use the 'non-cardioselective beta-blockers' as the reference group.
-We will use a fixed-effect model and randomeffects model for the network meta-analysis.
+We will model the treatment contrast (that is, log OR for binary outcomes, MD or SMD for continuous outcomes, log RaR for count outcomes, and log hazard ratio for time-to-event outcomes) for any two interventions ('functional parameters') as a function of comparisons between each individual intervention and the reference group ('basic parameters') using appropriate likelihood functions and links (Lu 2006).
+We will use binomial likelihood and logit links for binary outcomes, Poisson likelihood and log links for count outcomes, binomial likelihood and complementary log-log links (a semiparametric model which excludes censored participants from the denominator of 'at risk' participants at the point when they are censored), and normal likelihood and identity links for continuous outcomes.
+We will use the 'vasoactive drugs plus endoscopic ligation' as the reference group.
+We will perform a fixed-effect model and random-effects model for the network meta-analysis.
 We will report both models for comparison with the reference group in a forest plot.
-For each pair-wise comparison in a table, we will report the fixedeffect model if the two models report similar results; otherwise, we will report the more conservative model.
+For each pairwise comparison in a table, we will report the fixed-effect model if the two models report similar results; otherwise, we will report the more conservative model.

 We will use a hierarchical Bayesian model using three different initial values, employing codes provided by NICE DSU (Dias 2016).
 We will use a normal distribution with large variance (10,000) for treatment effect priors (vague or flat priors).
-For the random-effects model, we will use a prior distributed uniformly (limits: 0 to 5) for between-trial standard deviation but will assume the same between-trial standard deviation across treatment comparisons (Dias 2016).
-We will use a 'burn-in' of 10,000 simulations, check for convergence (of effect estimates and between-study heterogeneity) visually (i.e. whether the values in different chains mix very well by visualisation), and run the models for another 10,000 simulations to obtain effect estimates.
-If we do not obtain convergence, we will increase the number of simulations for the 'burn-in'.
+For the randomeffects model, we will use a prior distributed uniformly (limits: zero to five) for between-trial standard deviations but will assume same between-trial standard deviations across treatment comparisons (Dias 2016).
+We will use a 'burn-in' of 10,000 simulations, check for convergence (of effect estimates and between-study heterogeneity) visually (that is, whether the values in different chains mix very well by visualisation), and run the models for another 10,000 simulations to obtain effect estimates.
+If we do not obtain convergence, we will increase the number of simulations for the 'burn-in.'
 If we still do not obtain convergence, we will use alternate initial values and priors employing methods suggested by van Valkenhoef 2012.
-We will estimate the probability that each intervention ranks at one of the possible positions using the NICE DSU codes (Dias 2016).
+We will estimate the probability that each intervention ranks at one of the possible positions using the NICE

+DSU codes (Dias 2016).